klepas/fuckyouimaplatypus-site/index.md

 	: Ash works in electronics and spends his time working on electronic and radio projects.
 He lives with his wife in the hills just outside of Melbourne.
 	: Chris and Ash became friends in highschool and have spent the last 20 years working on electronics projects together : Attacking Firmware Binaries
+	: This workshop covers reverse engineering coherent file systems from firmware updates for a few common devices, including both traditional network devices (e.g. 4g dongles) as well as IOT devices
+	: Participants should bring a Linux system / VM, with binwalk and firmware-mod-kit installed (from github).
+This workshop will reference content in IDA Pro, but IDA is not required.
+	: No experience is required (we're both scrublords).
+Some general Linux knowledge is assumed.
 	: Hosted by lin_s + gavia
 : Bug Bounties
 	: Hosted by shubs